openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 Class Base is "java.lang.Object"  Required
 Class Account is "Account".
 Optional
 ```

----
-`Factory definition` (optional)
-- Define data to be shared by all instances of the class, and methods supported independently of any object instance.
+3. `Factory definition` which is optional and define data to be shared by all instances of the class,

-**Syntax**
+and methods supported independently of any object instance.

+Example
 ```
     IDENTIFICATION DIVISION.
     FACTORY.